JerrySM64/Xwayland-Video-Bridge-Quick-Setup/README.md

   Yes.
 Right now, I'm looking at adding support for Solus and maybe MX Linux.

   ## Gotchas
-  * Installation on Gentoo may fail.
-The reason for that is that the script creates a flatpak-xwvb-script file with Flatpak's USE Flags in /etc/portage/package.use and systemd is part of those USE flags.
-This **may** lead to issues with Gentoo on OpenRC.
-If you're using OpenRC on Gentoo, remove the systemd USE Flag or if you're sure you already have those in your make.conf, you can remove the line altoghether
+  * Installation on Gentoo may be flaky.
+I added a check for systemd on Gentoo, but I can't test it right now due to my Gentoo VM being borked.
+When you want to use it, be aware that this is untested!